8 Signs you belong at UMass Global

 6. You hold yourself accountable

-All online and hybrid programs are at least partially self-directed, meaning students are responsible for reviewing materials and completing their assignments on time.
+All online programs are at least partially self-directed, meaning students are responsible for reviewing materials and completing their assignments on time.
 This might be daunting for some learners, but most UMass Global students have no trouble taking full responsibility for their education.
 According to DeLorenzo, even students who are taking online courses for the first time are quick to watch a few tutorials to make sure they’re prepared.